netlify/terraform-provider-netlify/docs/index.md

 ### Optional

+- `default_team_id` (String) The default team ID to use for resources that require a team ID or a team slug.
+Warning: Changing this value may not trigger recreation of resources.
+- `default_team_slug` (String) The default team slug to use for resources that require a team ID or a team slug.
+Warning: Changing this value may not trigger recreation of resources.
 - `endpoint` (String) Defaults to: https://api.netlify.com
 - `token` (String, Sensitive) Read: https://docs.netlify.com/api/get-started/#authentication , will use the `NETLIFY_API_TOKEN` environment variable if not set.